Geothermal Projects

 Spring 2024

-Our geothermal system will provide efficient, clean energy to heat and cool the library.
-This new system will reduce at least 265 MMBTU of fossil gas and 145,724 kWh of purchased electrical energy usage each year.
+Our geothermal system provides efficient, clean energy to heat and cool the library.
+This system annually reduces at least 265 MMBTU of fossil gas and 145,724 kWh of purchased electrical energy usage.
 The carbon emissions associated with these savings equal 51 metric tons, or 11.3 gasoline-powered passenger vehicles driven for one year.

 An illustration showing how the library is heated during the winter and cooled during the summer.